 c.
 Biweekly Hours Worked

-The Contractor shall furnish a certified copy of such records to Agency contact at the end of each two (2) week period.
+The Contractor may be requested to furnish a certified copy of such records to Agency contact for supporting documentation to unusual reported incidents.

 8.7 Principal Custodial Supervisor

 The Contractor is to designate one employee on each shift worked as the principal custodial supervisor for that shift with full responsibility for directing the entire custodial crew working on his/her shift.
 Each principal supervisor is to be authorized to act for the Contractor in every detail; this person may also act as the on-site supervisor until such time as occupancy levels warrant full-time positions.